Álvaro d'Ors Pérez-Peix: Family and youth

 The couple settled in Barcelona; they had three children, all of them sons; Álvaro was born as the youngest one.
 He was raised in luxurious and bohemian atmosphere, since childhood traveling extensively abroad due to professional assignments of his father; in 1922 the family moved to Madrid.
 First educated by his mother, in 1923-1932 he frequented Instituto-Escuela, an establishment known for its liberal profile; it is there he obtained the baccalaureate.
 In 1932 d’Ors enrolled at law and in 1933 at philosophy and letters.
 Outbreak of the Civil War caught him at the family estate in Argentona.
 Fearing repression due to pro-Nationalist stand assumed in Paris by his father, Álvaro opted for self-confinement.
 In mid-1937, he crossed the Pyrenees and through France, he made it to the Nationalist zone.
 Drafted to the army he deserted and volunteered to the Carlist troops, serving in requeté units until 1939.
 Released, the same year he graduated in law and obtained a teaching contract at Universidad Central.

 In 1945 d’Ors married Palmira Lois Estévez (1920-2003), his student and daughter to a local Galician lawyer; until 1961 they lived in Santiago de Compostela, and later on in Pamplona.
 The couple had 11 children, born between the mid-1940s and the mid-1960s.
 Three sons became academics: Miguel d’Ors Lois in literature (Pamplona, Granada), though he gained some recognition also as a poet, Javier in law (Santiago, León) and Angel in philosophy (Pamplona, Madrid).
-Daughters became local editors, historians or art critics; one daughter was mentally impaired and passed away prematurely.
+Daughters became local editors, historians or art critics; one daughter was mentally impaired and died prematurely.
 The best known of d’Ors’ grandchildren are Laura d’Ors Vilardebo, a photographer and art critic, and Diego d’Ors Vilardebó, a musician.
 Among Álvaro's nephews, a Catholic priest Pablo d’Ors Führer is a writer and Juan d’Ors Führer a musician.
 Both Álvaro's brothers served as requetés and one in Division Azul in Russia; Víctor gained some nationwide recognition as an architect and author of related books.